tomijaga/Algorithms.mo/README.md

 Software engineering algorithms implemented in Motoko for educational purposes.

 ## Importing Module
-- importing all the algorithms at once:
+- importing all the algorithms:
 ```motoko
     import Algo "mo:Algorithms";
 ```